ninalui/apps-final-project/README.md

 ##### explain which of the CRUD operations are implemented on which collections
 1. Users Collection:
     - Create: writeUserToDB() - Creates new user document with custom ID
     - Read: getDocument() - Fetches user data (used in ProfileScreen)
-  - Update: updateDB() - Updates user data
+    - Update: updateDB() - Updates user data (for notification settings and changing image)

-2. Posts subcollection:
+3. Posts subcollection:
    - Create: createPost() - Creates new post in user's posts subcollection
    - Read:
-     fetchPosts() in HomeScreen - Fetches all posts for a user Query in MyBreedScreen - Fetches posts filtered by breed
+     - fetchPosts() in HomeScreen - Fetches all posts for a user
+     - Query in MyBreedScreen - Fetches posts filtered by breed
+     - getCollectionCount() in Leaderboard - Fetches all posts and gets count
    - Update: updatePost() - Updates existing post
    - Delete: deletePost() - Deletes specific post
-3. Breeds subcollection:
+4. Breeds subcollection:
    - Create: updateBreedCount() - Creates new breed document if doesn't exist
    - Read:
-      Query in ProfileScreen - Fetches all breeds for top breeds display Query in MyBreedScreen - Fetches breed collection
+      - Query in ProfileScreen - Fetches all breeds for top breeds display
+      - Query in MyBreedScreen - Fetches breed collection
+      - getCollectionCount() in Leaderboard - Fetches all breeds and gets count
-   - Update: updateBreedCount() - Increments breed count when new post is created
+   - Update: updateBreedCount() - Updates breed count, increments when new post is made and decrements when post is deleted